 The colorful streets of Lviv are engulfed in crowds during the annual Independence Day festival in August.
 So be sure not to miss the food trucks and live music during this amazing parade/festival time.

 To end the perfect trip to Lviv, you should check out one of the amazing town festivals.
 Regardless of the time of year, there are always Lviv festivals to get the city folks out of their houses and onto the cobblestone streets of this amazing city.
-December and January are the best time for Christmas holidays, while June is known for its Jazz fests.
-October has wonderful musical festivals and wine holidays.
+December and January are the best time for the Christmas holidays, while June is known for its Jazz fests.
+October has wonderful music festivals and wine holidays.
 So whatever season you are reading this in, pack your bags and head to Lviv, Ukraine.
 The southern hills of High Castle and spectacular art galleries await your presence.

 Disclosure: As is common in the travel industry, Dr. Maloney was provided with accommodations, meals, and other compensation for the purposes of review by Jay Way Travel.
 While it has not influenced her review, PointsandTravel.com believes in full disclosure of all potential conflicts of interest.
 All Photos by the author.
 There may be affiliate links in this article.